baldurk/renderdoc/docs/window/texture_viewer.rst

   | |ZoomControls|

 The zoom controls are fairly self explanatory - a pre-existing zoom value can be chosen from the drop down or a custom value (clamped to the minimum and maximum zoom) can be entered as a percentage.
+Click the ``1:1`` button to zoom to the exact size.

 To automatically fit the texture to the space available in the window, regardless of its dimensions, you can click the |fit_window| Fit button.